redhat-performance/aimlperf_reg_tests/TensorFlow/OpenShift/README.md

 Now you're all set!
 The EBS volume should have your cuDNN and NCCL tar files!

-### Building Your Custom CUDA "Base" Image

 #### Warning About Using ubi8 and Related Images

 The RHEL 8 "ubi8" image has a limited set of packages that can be installed through its included repos.
 Even NVIDIA's `nvidia/cuda:<tag>` images reference ubi8, so the same issue lies there.
 Thus, in order to obtain the packages that *cannot* be installed through those repos, you will need to create your own image using one of the custom provided Dockerfiles in `../Dockerfiles/custom` and supply your own `.repo` files to point to RHEL 8 repositories.

-#### Instructions

-To build a custom CUDA image from one of the Dockerfiles provided in `../Dockerfiles/custom`, follow the instructions in the `README.md` file under the `setup` folder in this directory.
-The image **must** be generated on your own machine because the Dockerfile pulls in the `../../repos/cuda.repo` and `../../repos/rhel8-Latest.repo` files for injecting yum/dnf repos into the image.
-(For images which attempt to download and install `cuda-toolkit`, you'll also need to create `../../repos/rhel8-Appstream-Latest.repo`.)
-I designed the Dockerfile this way because the `.repo` files legally cannot be uploaded to the internet without specific permissions.
-Thus, it is the assumption that you yourself have permissions to supply your own `.repo` files.

 ## Preparing ImageNet